emptymalei/research-notes/docs/collective/fast-modes.rst

    \epsilon^L \\ \bar\epsilon^L \\ \epsilon^R \\ \bar\epsilon^R
    \end{pmatrix}.

 The matrix becomes block diagonalized.
 We assume a solution of the form :math:`\epsilon = \epsilon_0 e^{i\Omega}` which is substitued into the equation.
-The first two components obay the equation.
+The first two components obey the equation.

 .. math::
    \begin{pmatrix}